Picture credit: Kevin Truelove (IFY community)

 Queen Henrietta Maria of France landed at Bridlington in 1643 with troops to support the Royalist cause in the English Civil War.

 During the 19 century a Chalybeate spring was discovered.
-These iron rich waters were said to be heath promoting.
+These iron rich waters were said to be health promoting.
 Many people came to Bridlington to imbibe the waters and the town became a popular holiday resort for the industrial workers of the West Riding of Yorkshire.
 The town motto is Signum Salutis Semper which means, Always the Bringer of Good Heath.

 Bridlington’s Town Crier, David Hinde, is officially the World’s Loudest Recorded Town Crier.
 In August 2013 he was recorded to produce sound at 114.8 db.